etler/rule/README.md

 Requirements
 ------------
-Rule has no hard requirements. 'indexOf' and 'querySelectorAll' are used but fallbacks are exposed if the browser does not support those methods.
-For querySelectorAll, if the browser does not support it, a jQuery like library may be used that correctly implements wrapping an HTMLElement or array of HTMLElements with '$', the 'find' method, and the 'get' method.
+Rule has no hard requirements and will work as is on newer browsers. 'indexOf' and 'querySelectorAll' are used but fallbacks are exposed if the browser does not support those methods.
+For querySelectorAll, if the browser does not support it, a jQuery compatible library may be used that correctly implements wrapping an HTMLElement or array of HTMLElements with '$', the 'find' method, and the 'get' method.

 Size
 ----